5 Fun Local Things to Do in Ginza

-If you want to experience a totally in-depth Tokyo and below the surface side of Tokyo, I highly recommend my book The Hidden Tokyo Neighborhood Guide.
+If you want to experience a subsurface side of Tokyo, I highly recommend my book, The Hidden Tokyo Neighborhood Guide.
 It’s over 400 pages of pure Tokyo madness that promises to leave you knowing this city like a local.

 1. Go Rooftop Surfing

 I bet you didn’t know that Ginza is home to some of Tokyo’s finest department stores, and with that, a plethora of rooftop gardens.
 You might not have much interest in actually shopping at these high-end stores, but they are indeed the perfect stopping point for the adventurous and budget-conscious traveler.

 One of the best free things to do in Tokyo is to hop around Ginza’s fine department store rooftops.

 2. Go Stationery Shopping in Ginza

 Ginza is home to a much older and traditional side of Tokyo, and for that reason, you will find some of the city’s best stationery shops.
 In fact, the vast majority of them are all in Ginza.